phinion8/phinion8/README.md

 **`Flutter Developer`**
 **`UI/UX Designer`**

-With over 1.5 years of experience in Android development, I’ve contributed to more than 20 projects and earned a stellar 4.8-star rating on Fiverr.
+With over 2 years of internship experience in Android development, I’ve contributed to more than 20 projects and earned a stellar 4.8-star rating on Fiverr.
 My expertise includes designing and developing custom Android applications.
 I excel in coding, debugging, and optimizing for performance and user experience.
 I am enthusiastic about exploring new technologies and continuously enhancing my skills to deliver innovative solutions.

    ### 🕵️ Languages and tools that I have worked with